readium/architecture/proposals/001-format-api.md

 #### Default Sniffers

 Sniffers can encapsulate the detection of several formats to factorize similar detection logic.
 For example, the following sniffers were identified.
-The sniffers order is crucial, because some formats are subsets of other formats.
+The sniffers order is important, because some formats are subsets of others.

 1. HTML
 2. OPDS 1